valeriangalliat/blog/2021/02/google-oauth-from-cli-application.md

 ## Application authentication flow

-Everything is documented [here][native-app] (lookup "manual copy/paste") but I'll quickly go over the basics in this article, with some JavaScript examples on Node.js.
+Everything is documented [here][native-app] (look up "manual copy/paste") but I'll quickly go over the basics in this article, with some JavaScript examples on Node.js.

 [native-app]: https://developers.google.com/identity/protocols/oauth2/native-app